Azgaar/Armoria/README.md

 ## API

-Armoria API is available as a seperate project, see (the documentation)[https://github.com/Azgaar/armoria-api#readme].
+Armoria API is available as a seperate project, see [the documentation](https://github.com/Azgaar/armoria-api#readme).
 The API allows to `GET` random or predefined vector and raster heraldic images of a given size.

-API is hosted on _Heroku_ for free, so downtime and slow first response are expected.
-I will considered scaling in case of active API usage.
-Please [contact me directly](mailto:maxganiev@yandex.com) if you needs API for production.

 ## License